 Finding something that's gentle on the skin is especially important when it comes to waterless shampoos since your cat will pretty much be "wearing" the ingredients until they have a traditional bath or groom it off.
 To keep skin from losing moisture, it's best to avoid shampoos containing alcohol, soaps, detergents, and fragrance.
 On the other hand, ingredients like oatmeal, avocado oil, aloe vera, and vitamin E can help soothe and nourish skin while keeping your cat's coat soft and shiny at the same time.
 Waterless shampoos made with gentle, natural ingredients such as these won't interfere with topical tick and flea treatments and often leave behind a pleasant scent.

-Introducing your kitten to traditional bathing practices early in life is the best way to prevent an aversion to water later on.
+Introducing your newly adopted kitten to traditional bathing practices early in life is the best way to prevent an aversion to water later on.
 However, if for whatever reason you're unable to bathe your kitten, but you still want to keep him fresh and clean, it's vital that you choose an age-appropriate shampoo.
 While some waterless cat shampoos are suitable for felines of all ages, others might only be recommended for kittens over 12 weeks old.
 Always check the label before sudsing up.

 A surprising number of cat owners turn to waterless cat shampoos as a means to remedy itchy, flaky skin.
 Luckily, most waterless shampoos are formulated to do just that.
 If you need something to moisturize and soothe dry skin, be on the lookout for ingredients like oatmeal, aloe vera, coconut oil, and vitamin E.